- Installation and setup

 To modify the installation:

 Close goScreen if it is running.
 On Start - Settings - Apps menu, choose Apps and Features.
-Then select Andrew Guryanov's goScreen item and press Uninstall button.
-When Setup program starts - choose Install or Customize, and perform the installation again.
+Then select Andrew Guryanov's goScreen item and press Modify button.
+When Setup program starts - choose Customize or Install, and perform the installation again.

 Please note, in case you are re-installing goScreen into another directory, you have to remove files in the previous directory manually.